Kulasekaran-148/LogX/GUIDE.md

 // rotate log files by size.
 This works with `cfg.rotate.size_mbytes` parameter in which user will specify the max size in mb that the log files can reach before getting rotated logx_set_log_rotate_type(logger, LOGX_ROTATE_BY_SIZE);

 // rotate log files by date.
-This works with `cfg.rotate.daily_interval` parameter in which user will spcify the number of days once the log files should get rotated logx_set_log_rotate_type(logger, LOGX_ROTATE_BY_DATE);
+This works with `cfg.rotate.interval_days` parameter in which user will spcify the number of days once the log files should get rotated logx_set_log_rotate_type(logger, LOGX_ROTATE_BY_DATE);
 ```